aws-samples/amazon-dynamodb-labs/content/design-patterns/_index.en.md

 #TODO swap this for variable
-title = "Advanced design patterns for Amazon DynamoDB" chapter = true description = "Hands on exercise using Python and our best practices." pre = "<b>Hands on: </b>"
+title = "Advanced design patterns for Amazon DynamoDB" chapter = true description = "Hands-on exercise using Python and DynamoDB best practices." pre = "<b>Hands on: </b>"

 weight = 1